marcovolino/marcovolino.github.io/research.md

 <h3>Overview</h3>
 <div class="container" id="overview">

 <p>My research interests are at the intersection of computer vision, graphics and machine learning with a focus on visual media production.
-Below is a list of: the projects and  publications I have been involved in; funding I have recieved; and my service to the research community.</p>
+Below you can find: a list of projects and publications I have been involved in; funding I have recieved; and my service to the research community.</p>
 </div>
 <hr>